apache/yetus/asf-site-src/source/documentation/in-progress.html.md

 # Yetus Release Doc Maker

-The Release Documentation Maker allows projects to generate nicely formated Markdown Changelogs and Release Notes based upon JIRA.
-You can view that documenation [here](releasedocmaker).
+The Release Documentation Maker allows projects to generate nicely formatted Markdown Changelogs and Release Notes based upon JIRA.
+You can view that documentation [here](releasedocmaker).
 See also the [yetus-maven-plugin](#yetus-maven-plugin) for Apache Maven-specific information.

 # Yetus Shelldocs